mebn/DD2480/assignment2/README.md

 # Assignment 2 - Continuous Integration
 The purpose of this project is to implement a CI server for the course DD2480.

+# Webserver
+The server is hosted on [Hetzner](https://www.hetzner.com/) and can be accessed on http://37.27.20.70:8007/.

+The server lists all commits in the format `commit-{date and time}-{commit sha}`.
+Clicking on any of the commits, will display the test and build outputs in `test.log` and `build.log`, respectively.

 ## How to build, run and, test
 This assignment has been done using rust, and therefore requires the rust toolchain.
 It can be compiled with: